Skip to Main Content

 When children arrive at School, they are expected to independently…

-Change their reader and put their reader into their green reading folder.
+Change their reader and put their reader into their green reading folder (from late in Term One).

-Place lunch orders in the lunch box container in the classroom.
 Hand any tuck money to the teacher in a marked envelope.
+A $2 limit applies.

-Place their lunch box, brain snack and water bottle in their lockers.
+Place their lunch box and water bottle in their locker.

 Put their bag away.